mlhsn/grep-dotnet/README.md

 # Grep-DotNet

 **`IMPORTANT NOTES`**
->

 This project will not get any support, warranty, or update. **_DO NOT_** create issue or PR.
 They will not be answered, or reviewed.
 This is pure educational purpose project.

-This is a sample [Dotnet console](https://learn.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio-code?pivots=dotnet-7-0) project, for getting grasp in Dotnet framework.
+This is a sample [Dotnet console](https://learn.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio-code?pivots=dotnet-7-0) project, for writing linux `grep` in Dotnet framework with Csharp programming language.

 ---
+## Intention

+The Intention for this project is to learn following in Csharp dotnet core.

+- Variables and operators
+- Methods
+- Classes
+- Lambda expressions
+- Iterators
+- Controll structures
+- String operations
+- Asynchronous programming
+- ...

 ## Installation

 Following are the installation and setup steps for both using or hacking.